A COLLABORATION BETWEEN CHILDREN’S HOME SOCIETY OF VIRGINIA AND THE BETTER HOUSING COALITION

-In addition to safe, stable housing, we provide case management, trauma-informed counseling and mentoring, and networks to build supportive, permanent connections with adults.
-Each will also have access to important basic needs like transportation, internet, a living expense stipend, and life skills training.
+In addition to safe, stable housing, we provide case management, life coaching through a trauma informed lens and mentoring — and networks to build supportive, permanent connections with adults.
+Each will also have access to important basics including, but not limited to; transportation, medical and mental health services, life skills training, and essential living necessities as needed.
 To further ensure a smooth transition into independence, each youth is mentored and coached as they pursue their education and career goals, and as they take on a variety of advocacy, service, and leadership opportunities.

 A TRANSFORMATIONAL OPPORTUNITY FOR THE RICHMOND REGION AND BEYOND

 The Possibilities Project will invest in youth aging out of foster care and change the trajectory of their lives.
 The two-phased initiative will develop and provide the best services, settings, and policies to support and lift this vulnerable population.
 For Phase One, we are conducting a study of how other states are successfully addressing the challenges faced by these young people, while concurrently launching a research-based demonstration project to provide local young people with housing and critical trauma-informed wraparound social supports.
 For Phase Two, we have developed a permanent housing and best-practices-based support program to serve as a replicable model for this region, Virginia, and other states around the country.